MicrosoftDocs/quantum-docs/azure-quantum/resources/azure-quantum-glossary.md

 uid: microsoft.azure.quantum.glossary
 ---

+# Glossary for Azure Quantum

 **Azure Active Directory (AAD) / Microsoft Identity Platform** - Azure’s identity service, used to implement access control and authentication to resources.
-The names Azure Active Directory and Microsoft Identity Platform are interchangeable ([link](https://azure.microsoft.com/en-us/services/active-directory/)).
+The names Azure Active Directory and Microsoft Identity Platform are interchangeable ([link](https://azure.microsoft.com/services/active-directory/)).

-**Azure Managed Application (AMA) / Managed Application** – A type of application offered to end-customers in Azure through the Azure Marketplace ([link](https://docs.microsoft.com/en-us/azure/managed-applications/overview)).
+**Azure Managed Application (AMA) / Managed Application** – A type of application offered to end-customers in Azure through the Azure Marketplace ([link](https://docs.microsoft.com/azure/managed-applications/overview)).

-**Azure Marketplace** – A storefront for cloud-based software in Azure ([link](https://azuremarketplace.microsoft.com/en-us/marketplace/)).
+**Azure Marketplace** – A storefront for cloud-based software in Azure ([link](https://azuremarketplace.microsoft.com/marketplace/)).

 **Azure Quantum Job (Job)** – A program, problem, or application, submitted to Azure Quantum for processing by an Azure Quantum Provider.